Hypocisy/RPGCoreV3-Chinese-wiki/CraftEntityHoloTagModule.md

 There is no configuration available for this module, except the capacity to disable it.
 The holotag module will create a series of floating holograms atop a player.

-There are the following holograms:
+There are the following holograms, a hologram is not shown if it is not applicable.
+Additional holograms may be added at a later point.

 | Hologram | Position | Content |
 |-|-|-|